Flattorama/dflattwebsite/replit.md

 ## Navigation
 - Home: "/" - Main portfolio page with hero and work showcase
 - About: "/about" - Comprehensive about page with GSAP scroll animations
+- Services: "/services" - Services index page with sticky sidebar navigation
 - Blog: "/blog" - Blog section with placeholder content
-- Other links (Archive, Speaking, Contact) currently use anchor navigation
+- Other links (Speaking, Contact) currently use anchor navigation

 ## User Preferences
 None recorded yet.